Skip to main content

 py-wait (optional)

 CSS selector of element receiving .py-waiting while request is in flight.
-If missing/empty/unresolvable, the triggering element is used.
+If missing, empty, invalid, or unresolvable, the triggering element is used.
+The selector is resolved when each accepted request starts, so replacement markup can provide the wait target for later requests.

 py-policy (optional)